Forces in Action: A-Level Physics AS

 Resolution of Forces

 Forces can be resolved into their components, typically along the x and y axes.
-This is particularly useful in analyzing forces acting at angles, such as on an inclined plane.
+This is essential for analyzing forces acting at angles, such as on an inclined plane.

 Moments and Torque